Yazidis in Iraq: 1958 Iraqi Revolution

 Although Yazidis enjoyed some freedoms during the monarchical period such as managing their own religious affairs, they still participated in movements or revolutions aimed at changing the ruling power in Iraq, in hopes that it would improve their situation.
 Yazidis who were soldiers in the Iraqi army of the monarchy, along with other soldiers, participated in the revolution of 14 July, 1958, led by Abdul Karim Qasim and his followers.
 After the victory of the revolution, some Yazidi soldiers became close guards of Abdul Karim Qasim in his domicile in Baghdad.

 The revolution enjoyed the support of the majority among Yazidis in Sinjar, who hung banners, held demonstrations and national celebrations in favour of the revolution.
 On the other hand, some of the more religious Sinjari Muslims who saw the monarchy and king as a religious symbol, were unhappy with the change of the ruling power.

+Ba'athist period and Arabization

+After the Ba'ath Party returned to power in 1968, Yazidi communities were affected by the government's wider Arabization policies in northern Iraq.
+Under the Ba'athist state, Arab nationalism was promoted as a basis of national identity, while non-Arab minority communities were subjected to policies intended to alter the demographic composition of contested areas and encourage identification with a state-sanctioned Arab identity.

+In the Sinjar region, the government forcibly relocated Yazidis from rural villages into purpose-built collective settlements (mujamma'at).
+Eva Savelsberg, Siamend Hajo and Irene Dulz document the destruction of 137 Yazidi villages in or near the Sinjar Mountains and the relocation of their inhabitants into eleven collective towns bearing Arabic names; five Yazidi neighbourhoods in Sinjar were also subjected to Arabization in 1975.
+Similar policies were implemented in Sheikhan, where numerous villages were evacuated, their residents were transferred to collective settlements, and some agricultural land was subsequently transferred to Arab settlers.

+Arabization also affected the official classification and cultural life of Yazidis.
+In the Iraqi censuses of 1977 and 1987, Yazidis were required to register as Arabs.
+In areas subjected to intensive Arabization, including Sinjar, Kurdish-language education was restricted and Kurdish was prohibited in schools, with education instead conducted in Arabic.
+Scholars have described these measures as part of a broader effort by the Ba'athist state to weaken distinct minority affiliations and promote an official Arab identity.
+The effects of the forced resettlement were long-lasting: after the Ba'athist regime fell in 2003, many Iraqi Yazidis continued to live in the collective settlements created during the Arabization campaigns rather than returning permanently to their former villages.

 On August 14, 2007, the Yazidis in Iraq were victims of the 2007 Yazidi communities bombings in Sinjar, which killed 796 people.

 On August 3, 2014, the Islamic State committed genocide against Yazidis during the Sinjar massacre in the Sinjar region of northern Iraq, killing an estimated 5,000 to 10,000 Yazidis and abducting another 6,000 to 7,000 Yazidis women and children.